bloovis/scripts.mirror/README.md

 * `ARTIST`: the performer
 * `COMPOSER`: the composer

-Here is a sample album description for a CD that has two works:
+Here is a sample album descriptor for a CD that has two works:

 ```
 ALBUM=Piano Quartets CD 1 - Domus